EXPECTED CUMULATIVE PROGRESS

 What if after my 1st ECP Shortage, I catch up in my next monitored term, but in the next check, I have an ECP Shortage again?

 If you catch up and avoid your 2nd ECP Shortage, then you are making progress towards your degree and satisfying ECP.
 If, after catching up with ECP, you have another ECP Shortage, then it will again be considered a 1st ECP Shortage.
-A hold will be placed on your record and you will need to meet with your Academic Counselor to discuss your plans for graduating.
+A hold will be placed on your record and you will need to meet with your Academic advisor to discuss your plans for graduating.

 When I repeat a course, do I earn ECP credits?